-- 1. Move the cursor to one corner of the desired area and press Z-BOX (or MARK or X) to mark the location. - 2.
-Move the cursor to the horizontally opposite corner.
+- Move the cursor to one corner of the desired area and press Z-BOX (or MARK or x) to mark the location. - 2.
+Move the cursor to the horizontally opposite corner. - 3.
+Press 1Z-BOX to rescale and redraw the plot.
+The y-axis display range is autoscaled.

-The example on page 312 uses \mathbb{Z} -BOX with autoscaling to identify the roots of the equation.
+The example on page 312 uses Z-BOX with autoscaling to identify the roots of the equation.